Go to content Go to navigation Go to search

 In 2003, he delivered the Keynote Address at the Conference on “Genocide and Terrorism – Probing the Mind of the Perpetrator” at Yale University, New Haven, CT, USA.

 In 2002 his book Djihad und Judenhass: Über den neuen antijüdischen Krieg was published in German.
 In 2007, it was translated into English and Hebrew (Koren, Jerusalem).
-In 2009, it was translated into French (L’Oeuvre d’Editions, Paris).
+It was also translated into French with a foreword by Pierre-André Taguieff in 2009 (L’Oeuvre d’Editions, Paris) into Greek in 2016 (Tropi, Agrinio) into Italian in 2019 (Salomone Belforte, Livorno) and into Arabic (no publisher, up to now.)

 From 1984 to 1988, Matthias Küntzel was a senior advisor to the Federal Parliamentary Group of the German Green Party.